Dyalog/HMon/docs/HMON.md

 request is made (which will supersede any already established) or a [`StopFacts`](#stopfacts) message is sent.

+**Note:** polling messages may occasionally stop when the interpreter is waiting on an external event such as a file operation, `⎕NA` call, etc.
-**Note:** polling messages may stop temporarily when the main interpreter thread is inactive - that is, it is not running APL code or responding to external input such as HMON requests or keyboard events.
+It is currently also a limitation that polling messages may also stop when the interpreter is inactive - that is, when it is not running APL code or responding to external input such as HMON requests or keyboard events.

 ### StopFacts